bhardy/emojibru.sh/README.md

 - [x] add vercel analytics
 - [ ] add vercel speed insights
 - [ ] replace emoji-mart or update it once it supports react 19
-- [ ] fix scrolling when the artboard is bigger than the viewport
+- [x] fix scrolling when the artboard is bigger than the viewport
-- [ ] address scrolling on touch devices: add draw<->pan toggle for touch devices or enable scrolling/panning/zooming with multi-touch
+- [x] address scrolling on touch devices: add draw<->pan toggle for touch devices
-- [ ]
+- [ ] enable scrolling/panning/zooming with multi-touch

 ## Getting Started